Official websites use .mil

 1. What happens if I don't clear my collection with OMB and obtain a Control Number?

-Violating the Paperwork Reduction Act have consequences that can include reporting the collection as a violation to Congress in the annual Information Collections Budget, an order to stop collecting information and to destroy any data collected thus far, and potential litigation against DoD.
+Violating the Paperwork Reduction Act have consequences that can include reporting the collection as a violation to Congress in the annual Information Collections Budget, an order to stop collecting information and to destroy any data collected thus far, and potential litigation against DoW.

 2. How do I know if a member of the public has commented on my 60-day notice?